 The company that offers the cheapest price is generally showing you a couple of things; 1) they are new or part-time and 2) they really do not know their costs (they will not be in business very long).

 If you want a thorough Home Inspection of, what most likely will be, the largest purchase of your life, you will want an experienced professional Home Inspection Company on your side.
 Hiring a Home Inspection Company with experience that understands that they work for you and no one else is crucial.
-Making sure that you, the buyer, understands the condition of your new property is our first priority.
+Making sure that you, the buyer, understand the condition of your new property is our first priority.

 * Inspectors that charge less, know less, do less, and therefore inspect less.
 They typically do not carry the technology and tools that are necessary to complete a thorough inspection.

 * Wise Home Inspections always provides an on-site review of our findings with you and make sure that you understand all aspects of the property.
-The final report, which includes photos, is emailed to you as an HTML file the SAME DAY.
+The final report, which includes photos, is emailed to you as an HTML file for the SAME DAY.